github/docs/content/get-started/quickstart/hello-world.md

    ![diff example](/assets/images/help/repository/diffs.png)

 5. Click **Create pull request**.
 6. Give your pull request a title and write a brief description of your changes.
 You can include emojis and drag and drop images and gifs.
+To the right of your title and description, you can assign reviewers or other project members to check out our request by clicking the gear symbol by each option.
+You can also choose to add labels to provide a bit more organization.
+Since this is a simple walk-through just for you, there's no need to include any of those options now, but they are there for you in the future!
 7. Click **Create pull request**.

 Your collaborators can now review your edits and make suggestions.

 ## Merging your pull request

 In this final step, you will merge your `readme-edits` branch into the `main` branch.
+After you created the pull request in the above step, you will be brought to a page that shows you any conflicts your code may have with the branch you are merging to - the `main` branch.
+You can walk through those changes and conflicts and address them with your team members in the comments.
+For our purposes in this walk-through, there are no conflicts, so you can go ahead and merge your branch into the main branch.
+You’ll have one more chance to change or edit your commit message.

 1. Click **Merge pull request** to merge the changes into `main`.
 2. Click **Confirm merge**.
+You'll receive a message that the request was successfully merged and the request was closed.
-3. Go ahead and delete the branch, since its changes have been incorporated, by clicking **Delete branch**.
+3. You won't have any need for the `readme-edits` branch anymore.
+So, go ahead and delete the branch, since its changes have been incorporated, by clicking **Delete branch**.
+You can always create a new branch and repeat the process when needed.

 ## Next steps